apache/flink/docs/apis/batch/libs/gelly.md

 ### Connected Components

 #### Overview
 This is an implementation of the Weakly Connected Components algorithm.
 Upon convergence, two vertices belong to the same component, if there is a path from one to the other, without taking edge direction into account.

 #### Details
 The algorithm is implemented using [scatter-gather iterations](#scatter-gather-iterations).
-This implementation assumes that the vertex values of the input Graph are initialized with Long component IDs.
-The vertices propagate their current component ID in iterations.
+This implementation uses a comparable vertex value as initial component identifier (ID).
+Vertices propagate their current value in each iteration.
 Upon receiving component IDs from its neighbors, a vertex adopts a new component ID if its value is lower than its current component ID.
 The algorithm converges when vertices no longer update their component ID value or when the maximum number of iterations has been reached.

 #### Usage
 The result is a `DataSet` of vertices, where the vertex value corresponds to the assigned component.